How to be Successful in College: Advice for College Freshmen & Beyond

 It might be easy to put an assignment off when it isn't due in the next day or two.
 But, if you start early, you’ll feel less overwhelmed when the deadline approaches.
 It’ll also give you plenty of time to ask your instructor for clarification or guidance if you need it.

-- “Do not procrastinate,” Chris Burris, an online BS in IT student said.
+- “Do not procrastinate,” Chris Burris, an online information technology student said.
 “Set little, manageable goals each week and build a routine.
 I managed to build in days that had no school, and it served me very well over the last four years.”

 - Alumnus Steve Jarosz '18MBA said, “Book consistent time each day or week like an appointment, and keep it.”

-- Lauren Hudson, an online BA in Psychology student, said, “Make sure to set a schedule for yourself weekly.
+- Lauren Hudson, an online psychology student, said, “Make sure to set a schedule for yourself weekly.
 I bought a planner and would plan study days and rest days in-between.
 Try not to procrastinate and leave everything last minute because then you end up overwhelmed.”

 2. Manage Your Time